-We amended the last sentence in subsection (b) to clarify that the referenced costs are allowable administrative expenses, subject to the administrative cost limitation.
+We amended the last sentence in subsection (b) of the Community Rated Contract because Community Rated Carriers are not subject to allowable administrative expenses or the administrative cost limitations.

-SECTION 1.9 PLAN PERFORMANCE-EXPERIENCE RATED HMO CONTRACTS (JAN 20192020)
+SECTION 1.9 PLAN PERFORMANCE-COMMUNITY RATED HMO CONTRACTS (JAN 20192020)

 (b) Clinical Care Measures.
 The Carrier shall measure and/or collect data on the quality of the health care services it provides to its members as requested by OPM.
 Measurement/data collection efforts may include performance measurement systems such as Healthcare Effectiveness Data and Information Set (HEDIS), measures developed by the Pharmacy Quality Alliance (PQA), and similar measures developed by accrediting organizations such as, but not limited to, the Association for Ambulatory Health Care (AAAHC), the National Committee for Quality Assurance (NCQA), and URAC or endorsed by the National Quality Forum.
-Costs incurred by the Carrier for collecting or contracting with a vendor to collect quality measures/data shall be the Carrier's responsibility and are allowable administrative expenses, subject to the administrative cost limitation.
+Costs incurred by the Carrier for collecting or contracting with a vendor to collect quality measures/data shall be the Carrier's responsibility. and are allowable administrative expenses, subject to the administrative cost limitation.